nmbr73/Kernfusion/Wiki/Lab/Conversion.md

 It would make total sense to apply more semantic markup in Scrivener.
 I managed to define 'Styles' (for example for "Code Block (Lua)", "Code Block (Python)") and to create my own 'Format' (for Multimarkdown and Pandoc) to apply the respective Markdown formatting.
 But this process is pretty tedious and very limited in the resulting markup we can achieve with it.

+Internal links, 'Title' Style, and many more gets lost when exporting from Scrivener to (Pandoc) Markdown

 ## MkDocs

 [MkDocs](https://www.mkdocs.org) generates static HTML sites out of Markdown sources and a single configuration YAML file.